 Negative effects of shopping cart abandonment are loss of profits and a demoralizing effect that it has on the retailer in question.
 If retailers lack the analysis of the reasons people dropped out, it may cause a bad future retail strategy.
 For instance, they may assume that a certain product or category is far more interesting to buyers than it actually is.
 This would cause them to order a stock that they won’t sell for quite a while, thus immobilizing an important part of their capital.

-When it comes to prioritizing based on shopping cart abandonment statistics, it can improve an overall business strategy.
+When it comes to prioritizing based on shopping cart abandonment statistics, it can improve your overall business strategy.